hauntpet/auth/README.md

 ```

 ### Login
 Upon clicking to login with HauntID, you will need to send the user to be redirected to the Haunt application.
-This can be done easily with the HauntID package.
+This can be done easily with HauntID.

 ```html
 <a href="/haunt">